 Marion is a medium-sized city located in the state of Illinois.
 With a population of 17,803 people and six constituent neighborhoods, Marion is the 146th largest community in Illinois.

-Unlike some cities, Marion isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marion is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marion is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Marion who work in office and administrative support (14.25%), sales jobs (11.64%), and food service (8.77%).

 The citizens of Marion are slightly better educated than the national average of 21.84% for all cities and towns, with 22.94% of adults in Marion having a bachelor's degree or advanced degree.